MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md

 Before using MonoGame, you will need to install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)

-> [!NOTE]
-> You can install any edition of Visual Studio, including the Community edition.

 When installing Visual Studio, the following workloads are required depending on your desired [target platform(s)](~/platforms.md):

 * Mandatory for all platforms: